PuneetRawatFL/nodejs/README.md

 **Steps to Publish a Custom Package to npm**

-1. **Create and Prepare Your Project:** Ensure the project has a `package.json` file.
+1. **Create and Prepare Project:** Ensure the project has a `package.json` file.
 If not, create one by running:

     ```bash
     npm init